 McKenzie Milton has been exceptional in the past, so the hope is that his repaired ligaments will hold up to get through the season unscathed.

-In 33 games, he has totaled 72 passing touchdowns and an additional 20 rushing scores.
+In 33 games, the student-athlete has totaled 72 passing touchdowns and an additional 20 rushing scores.
 His 8,683 passing yards show he can be trusted to throw the ball when needed, and he had serious NFL aspirations before the leg injury.

-A long time has passed since the fateful USF game, but McKenzie Milton will finally step onto the field again during FSU’s spring practices.
+A long time has passed since the fateful USF game, but McKenzie Milton finally stepped onto the field again during FSU's spring practices.
 He proved he's still got it in this year's spring game.